 Areas of counselling I deal with

-Each session costs £35 and lasts 50 minutes and we will meet weekly.
+Each session costs £35 and lasts 50 minutes.
 We can agree to work short-term or long-term, depending on your needs.

 If you feel that counselling may be helpful for you at this time, you are welcome to contact me by telephone or email where we can arrange an initial assessment session.
 This provides the opportunity to understand the reasons that have brought you to counselling and we can then agree on the best way forward for you.